MUSCLASS 3201 - Classical Performance 3B

 Verification will be required as part of the approval process and must be supplied with this form.

-Depending on the leave required, obtain approval or notify the relevant staff member(s) and where appropriate, Head of Studies regarding your absence as soon as possible.
-Note that prior approval is required for any Professional Development Leave.
+Notify the relevant staff member(s) and where appropriate, Head of Studies, of your absence as soon as possible..

 Step 2: VERIFYING ABSENCE

 Attach any certification you have been asked to provide then submit the form to the relevant staff member or Head of Studies.

 Penalties apply for any unapproved absences as follows:

-Absence - 5 (five) marks for each unapproved absence for lessons and classes.
+INDIVIDUAL LESSONSAbsence - 5 (five) marks for each unapproved absence

 Any unapproved absences from an individual instrumental/vocal lessons will result in a 5 (five) mark penalty for each unapproved absence.
 Any penalties will be applied to the final total performance mark for the year - ie. after all other assessments have been completed and calculated.